wagle1996/people-counter-app/WRITEUP.md

 --------------------------------------------------------------------------------------------------------------------------------------
 After analyzing these models we get that the SSD model and the person detection model from the open vino had al,ost same accuracy.
 But the tensorflow_yolo_v3 model did not worked properly.
 Based on the accuracy of the model used to detect people, this app's performance can varry.
-Edge devices are supposed to work almost instantly.
-Inference time of even 1000ms is not optimal for getting instantaneous results.
+Edge devices are supposed to work almost instantly.The inference spped was also higher after the conversion.
+The size of the model was reduced after conversion of model to IR.

 ## Assess Model Use Cases